-3.1.4.
+3.1.3.
 Pharmacokinetic Analysis Set

 The Pharmacokinetic (PK) Analysis Set will include all randomized subjects who took at least 1 dose of andecaliximab and have at least 1 nonmissing post dose concentration value reported by the PK laboratory.
-It will be used for all PK analyses.
+This is the primary analysis set for all PK analyses.

-3.1.5.
+3.1.4.
 Immunogenicity Analysis Set